georgeslabreche/opssat-smartcam/README.md

 5. The entry point model that will be the first model applied in the image classification pipeline is specified in the config.ini's *entry_point_model* property, e.g. `entry_point_model = default`.

 ## 4. Configuration
-Consult the app's config.ini file for the default configuration values.
+This section describes the app's configuration parameters in the `config.ini` file.
 ### 4.1.
 General
 - *downlink_log_if_no_images* - indicate whether or not the log file(s) should be downlinked even if no images are labeled for downlink (yes/no).
 - *entry_point_model* - the first image classification model to apply in the model pipeline.